pashmaklang/pashmak/doc/00_basics/05_datatypes.md

 # Datatypes
-ALL of pashmak variable datatypes system is handled by python.
-Python is a programming language pashmak written with that.
+ALL of Pashmak variable datatypes system is handled by python.
+Python is a programming language Pashmak written with that.

 ### What is datatype
 In the prevoius parts, you learned about **Variables**.